-Former California state senator Tom Hayden is reporting that U.S. officials have secretly been involved in direct contacts with the Sunni armed resistance to explore a ceasefire in Iraq and even the possible replacement of the Prime Minister Nouri al-Maliki’s government with an interim one. [includes rush transcript]
+Former California State Senator Tom Hayden is reporting that U.S. officials have secretly been involved in direct contacts with the Sunni armed resistance to explore a ceasefire in Iraq and even the possible replacement of Prime Minister Nouri al-Maliki’s government with an interim one. [includes rush transcript]

 Meanwhile, Iraqi President Jalal Talabani is due to fly to Iran to hold talks with Iranian President Mahmoud Ahmadinejad to discuss the situation in Iraq.
-This comes as the New York Times is reporting that a draft report written by the Iraq Study Group is urging the US government to seek an aggressive regional diplomatic initiative that includes direct talks with Iran and Syria but sets no timetables for a military withdrawal.
+This comes as The New York Times is reporting that a draft report written by the Iraq Study Group is urging the U.S. government to seek an aggressive regional diplomatic initiative that includes direct talks with Iran and Syria but sets no timetables for a military withdrawal.
 There’s been increasing debate within the United States over a possible U.S. withdrawal.

 Meanwhile, The Huffington Post reports U.S. officials have secretly been involved in direct contacts with the Sunni armed resistance to explore a ceasefire.
 The article was written by Tom Hayden.
 He joins us on the line from California.
-A former California State Senator, Hayden was a leader of the anti-war movement during the Vietnam Era.
-His latest article is, U.S. Retreat from Iraq?
-The Secret Story.
-Welcome to Democracy Now!.
+A former California state senator, Hayden was a leader of the antiwar movement during the Vietnam era.
+His latest article is “U.S. Retreat from Iraq?
+The Secret Story.”
+Welcome to Democracy Now!

-TOM HAYDEN: Good morning Amy.
+TOM HAYDEN: Good morning, Amy.

-AMY GOODMAN: It’s good to have you with us Tom.
-Well, why don’t you layout what you learned.
+AMY GOODMAN: It’s good to have you with us, Tom.
+Well, why don’t you lay out what you learned?

 AMY GOODMAN: Tom Hayden, how do you know this?
 Who have you spoken to?